pauwid/possVed/README.md

 # possVed
-Vedic data on possessive structures
+Raw data on possessive structures in Vedic.
+Moro to follow